Transformers: Dark of the Moon (video game): Wii and Nintendo 3DS

 As the Autobots continue their hunt for the Decepticons despite humanity believing that they have fled the planet, Optimus Prime, Bumblebee, and Mirage head to a desert to test the new "Stealth Force Mode" upgrade provided by the Autobot scientist Wheeljack.
 Once they're done, Optimus tries to contact NEST, only to find their communication link was jammed, so he sends Bumblebee to investigate a Decepticon base nearby and learn why.
 Discovering that the Decepticons are using satellite dishes to jam their communications, Bumblebee shuts them down, but loses connection with the others upon venturing into the base.
 Optimus goes after him and, at Wheeljack's suggestion, uploads a virus into three satellites, allowing the Autobots to learn the Decepticons' motive.
 As Optimus is fighting waves of incoming Decepticons, Bumblebee escapes, and the pair then flee from the base.
 Upon being picked up by Stratosphere, the Autobots analyze the information they retrieved from the base, and learn that the Decepticons plan to attack Detroit, Michigan, in addition to plotting something code-named "Operation: Pillar", as well as that Megatron is looking for someone known as "Shockwave".

 In Detroit, the Decepticons Soundwave and Mixmaster lead a full-scale assault on the city, with the former deploying Lockdown to infiltrate the Autobots' base.
-While Lockdown uploads a virus created by Mixmaster into the mainframe terminals, Ironhide, the only Autobot in the area, protects some satellite dishes from the Decepticons troops.
-Learning that Mixmaster is trying to bring his former teammates back online and to reform Devastator, Ironhinde confronts and kills Mixmaster, before fighting Soundwave, who is aided by Starscream.
+While Lockdown uploads a virus created by Mixmaster into the mainframe terminals, Ironhide, the only Autobot in the area, protects some satellite dishes from the Decepticons' troops.
+Learning that Mixmaster is trying to bring his former teammates back online and to reform Devastator, Ironhide confronts and kills Mixmaster, before fighting Soundwave, who is aided by Starscream.
 After defeating Soundwave, who retreats, Ironhide is called by Optimus back to the headquarters, just as Lockdown is ordered by Starscream to destroy the controls for the main gate and escape, all the while avoiding Optimus.